ClementCabriel/DAISYcorrection/README.md

 - Finally the output data is exported, as well as the correction parameters found.

 Input format for the data:
-Column-wise: y, x, z_SAF, z_astigmatism, number of the image, width_EPI_y, width_EPI_x (all values in nm except the number of the image)
-Line-wise are all the localizations
+Column-wise: y, x, z_SAF, z_astigmatism, number of the image (all values in nm except the number of the image) Line-wise are all the localizations
 Note: for optimal performance, make sure that pre-filtered data are used.
 In particular, saturated values should be removed if necessary.
 We also advise to eliminate unastigmatic PSFs having a width (i.e. the standard deviation of the spatial distribution) below 100 nm or above 300 nm.
+The datasets provided as test samples are pre-filtered.

 The code is provided in the file "DAISY_correction.py".
-The file "DAISY_data_test_COS7-alphatubulin-AF647.txt" is provided as a test sample.
+The file "DAISY_data_test_COS7-alphatubulin-AF647_1.txt" is provided as a test sample (COS-7 cells, alpha-tubulin labelled with AF647).
 This is a localization list obtained from a COS-7 sample with alpha-tubulin labelled with Alexa Fluor 647.
 Please download this file and place it in the same folder as the code to run it on the data.
-Other data samples will be available on the Shareloc website (address coming soon).
-The authors will keep uploading new data on the Shareloc platform.
+Other data samples are provided in the "Datasets_DAISYcorrection.zip" file:
+- "DAISY_data_test_COS7-alphatubulin-AF647_2.txt" -> COS-7 cells, alpha-tubulin labelled with AF647
+- "DAISY_data_test_COS7-HCLCclathrin-AF647_1.txt" -> COS-7 cells, clathrin heavy chain and light chain labelled with AF647
+- "DAISY_data_test_Ecoli-LPS-AF647_1.txt", "DAISY_data_test_Ecoli-LPS-AF647_2.txt" -> E. coli bacteria, lipopolysaccharide layer labelled with AF647
+- "DAISY_data_test_Neurons-adducin-AF647_1.txt" -> rat hippocampal neurons, adducin labelled with AF647

 The calculation can be parallelized on the different threads of the CPU to increase speed, but this might cause the script to crash on some computers (for unknown reasons).
 Please use the corresponding input option to set this parameter.
 Note that no GPU parallelization is implemented.